amarinediary/WordPress-simple-URL-based-breadcrumb/README.md

 A URL based WordPress breadcrumb, unstyled, minimalist and SEO friendly.
 A non-invasive WordPress unofficial plugin, both lightweight and lightning fast, adding URL based breadcrumb support.
 Plug-and-play, with no required configuration.

+## Give us feedback

+Let us know how we can improve this plugin.
+Either [open a new issue](https://github.com/amarinediary/Where-Is-My-Bread/issues/new/choose).
+If you don't have a GitHub account you can give us feedback through Google [Where-Is-My-Bread Plugin Feedback Form](https://forms.gle/m9PM6dEX8aZrmedG9).
+(No account required).

 ||Version|
 |-|-|
 |Requires at least WordPress:|`3.0.0`|